I. Tissue-Engineering Donor Lungs via Site-Specific Stem Cell Replacement

 Lung transplant, the only clinical option available for patients with end-stage lung disease, is often delayed due to the severe shortage of viable donor lungs.
 While timely organ transplantation is one of the major contributors to favorable treatment outcomes, more than 80% of donor lungs are rejected for transplant.
 Through collaboration with a research team at Columbia University Medical Center and University of Southern California, we are pursuing a stem cell-based lung regeneration approach where damaged or injured airway epithelium of donated lungs is replaced with healthy epithelium to promote lung function recovery.

 II.
-Machine-Vision Guided Devices for Site-Specific Drug Delivery
+Machine-Vision Guided Devices for Localized Drug Delivery

 Systemic drug administrations suffer from inefficient delivery to a specific pathologic region of the lung.
 Our group is exploring an alternative method for delivering drugs directly to specific lung regions in the form of liquid microvolumes.
 In addition, we develop fluorescent imaging devices and systems that allow real-time in situ monitoring of the lung.
 We envision that our method would enable predictable drug concentrations at the target site, reduce the amount of the drug required for treatment, and minimize systemic side effects for several lung diseases such as lung infection and cancer.